Unthrottled/spring-webflux/notes.md

 How?
 ---

+todo: Asynchrony is needed in order to enable the parallel use of computing resources, on collaborating network hosts or multiple CPU cores within a single machine.

 This can be done by utilizing a **Non-Blocking** programming paradigm.
 A **push-based** system does not necessarily need to block work from happening.
 When data is processed in time, then it will be directed to where it needs to go.